 How many visitors arrived at your website through social media?
 Which social media profiles generate the most traffic?
 How about search engines?

 All this data is readily available!
 Here’s how you find it:

 Click “Acquisition” > “Overview” > Adjust dates in the upper-right of the screen to the desired month (dates carry-over between screens if previously set)

 Here you can see the breakdown of where your website traffic is coming from.
 There are four main buckets: organic, direct, referral, and social.

 Organic traffic is from search engines.
 SEO works to grow this acquisition channel.

-Direct traffic is from directly typing in the URL (or a referral from an http:// site, but that’s a whole other article).
+Direct traffic is from directly typing in the URL.

 Referral is traffic from other websites through “backlinks.”
 For instance: if the local newspaper wrote an article about your business and linked your website within the article, that is a backlink.
 Any traffic from that source is categorized as Referral Traffic.

 Social is traffic from social media profiles (includes YouTube, Yelp, Pinterest, and others that might not instantly be recognized as “Social Media”).

 Clicking on a section will open up a more detailed report of that specific acquisition channel.